fbpx

 The most challenging task for a coach or athlete is organizing and combining cardio sessions (long runs, recovery runs, interval training, speedwork, etc.), weight training, and rest into the perfect training plan.
 This is a giant puzzle to put together.

-A common question for athletes is whether or not they should do cardio and weights on the same day or on separate days; the truth is, it depends on your fitness goals.
+A common question for athletes is whether or not they should do cardio and weights on the same day or on separate days; the truth is, it depends on your fitness goals, but yes, you can.

 Cardio, short for cardiovascular exercise, is exercise that increases your heart and breathing rates for a period of time.
 This type of exercise will improve the function of your heart, circulatory system, and lungs.

 Cardio is not just running but includes many other types of physical activities.
-Some examples include biking, swimming, power walking, jumping rope, rowing, high-intensity circuit training, and dancing; the list goes on and on.
+Some examples include biking, swimming, power walking, jumping rope, rowing, high-intensity circuit training, and dancing.
 If it gets that heart rate up and keeps it up, it’s cardio!

 For runners, most of our cardio is running.
 Still, some of our cardio workout sessions could be cross-training, such as biking, rowing, or elliptical, intending to reduce impact and, ultimately, the risk of injury.